orthanc-mirrors/orthanc-book/Sphinx/source/developers/creating-plugins.rst

 Creating new plugins
 ====================

-The recommended way of :ref:`contributing to the Orthanc code <contributing>` is by extending it by :ref:`creating new plugins <plugins>`.
+The recommended way of :ref:`contributing to the Orthanc code
+<contributing>` consists in extending it by creating new :ref:`plugins
+<plugins>`.

 Overview
 --------